JustinLamMSFT/microsoft/microsoft-365/exchange/office-365-message-encryption.md

 - **End-user controls** that enable users to easily encrypt and apply rights management templates.

-- **Provide and manage your own encryption keys** with Bring Your Own Key for Azure Information Protection.
+- **Provide and manage your own encryption keys** with Bring Your Own Key for Microsoft Purview Information Protection.

 - **Easily manage sensitive data** using single-action Exchange transport rules.